Joseph-Wamui/CloudFormationAssignment/README.md

 # PROJECT OVERVIEW

 This project entails creation of a  CloudFormation template that provisions the following resources:
-- A Virtual Private Cloud (VPC0 with two public subnets
+- A Virtual Private Cloud (VPC) with two public subnets
 - Auto Scaling group of Windows EC2 instances
 - S3 bucket